ovh/docs/pages/public_cloud/compute/transfer_volume_backup_from_one_datacentre_to_another/guide.en-gb.md

 > [!primary]
 >
-The commands in this guide are based on the OpenStack CLI, as opposed to the `NOVA` and `GLANCE` APIs.
+The commands in this guide are based on the OpenStack CLI.
 >

 ## Instructions